thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 appearance of faith, but their hearts remain unconverted and their lives reveal a fundamental disconnect from the transformative power of the Gospel.
 Their actions are not a reflection of the Christ they claim to follow, but rather a reflection of their unregenerate hearts operating under a veneer of religiosity.
-Therefore, though their actions may be attributed to "the church," are not representative of genuine Christianity. **It should also be noted that the hypocrisy of such individuals, while tragic, does not invalidate the truth of Jesus Christ; any more than a counterfeit banknote invalidates genuine currency.**
+Therefore, though their actions may be attributed to *the church*, are not representative of genuine Christianity. **It should also be noted that the hypocrisy of such individuals, while tragic, does not invalidate the truth of Jesus Christ; any more than a counterfeit banknote invalidates genuine currency.**